glygener/glycositeminer/README.md

 ```

 ## Step-3: creating labeled samples
-Out of the integrated entities under "/path/to/data/integrated/", the command given below will make
+Out of the integrated entities under "/path/to/data/integrated/", the command given below will generate
-training dataset file "/path/to/data/samples/samples_labeled.csv", and as reportd in the paper, this file
+labeled samples and save them in "/path/to/data/samples/samples_labeled.csv".
+As reportd in the paper, this file
 will contain 872 positive and 354 negative samples.
 ```
 docker exec -t running_glycositeminer python make-labeled-samples.py